-First what is it?
-It is a disease that is carried by a very specific spider mite, ‘Phyllocoptes fructiphilus’.
-An infected mite drifts on the wind, comes into your garden, lands on your roses and then injects the disease into the rose when it starts to feed.
-Or a non-infected mite can land on a rose that already has it, pick up and then when the wind blows it to another rose it infects that one.
+First, what is it?
+It is a disease that is carried by a very specific spider mite, Phyllocoptes fructiphilus.
+An infected mite drifts on the wind, comes into your garden, lands on your roses, and then injects the disease into the rose when it starts to feed.
+Or a noninfected mite lands on a rose that already has it, picks it up, and then is blown by the wind to another rose, which it proceeds to infect.

 You know you’ve got it when your roses start to throw off strange growth that is purplish in color and most noticeably has “foliage” in the shape of what is called “witches broom” (see photos).
 It actually looks a lot like Roundup damage.

 It is particularly lethal to the species R. multiflora and in fact has been mentioned as a potential biological control method for it.
 R. multiflora spreads like crazy, and in much of the eastern United States it’s classified as a noxious weed.
 In their attempt to control it, some government officials actually facilitated the spread of RRD by purposely infecting stands of multiflora.
 They claim there was no scientific proof RRD infected ornamental roses, the kind you and I grow in our garden.

 Well, guess what?
 They were flat out wrong!
 RRD does affect ornamental roses, although some more than others.
 And that is enough about how it got here.
 Since this is a how-to article, we now want to answer the question: What the heck can you do about it?